KaungSiThu-Sallius/Customer-Churn-Analysis-Excel/README.md

 <b>Columns:</b> Values<br>

 #### Calculating LTV for Churned Customer
+<p>First, we need to calculate the "Average Revenue per Churned Customer."
+To do this, we divide the total spend by the number of churned customers from the pivot table above.
+Next, we multiply this result by the average tenure of churned customers from the same table.
+This will give us the LTV for churned customers.</p>

+#### Calculating LTV for Non-Churned Customer
-<p>First we need to calculate, "Average Revenue by Churn Customer".
-To calculate this we just need to divide Sum of Total Spend by Count of CustomerId from above pivot table. </p>
+<p>First, we need to calculate the "Average Revenue per Non-Churned Customer."
+To do this, we divide the total spend by the number of non-churned customers from the pivot table above.
+Next, we multiply this result by the average tenure of non-churned customers from the same table.
+This will give us the LTV for non-churned customers.</p>

 ### Metric 2: Total Profit
 <b>Values:</b> Profit (By Sum)